USD Still In A Limbo, Even As Fed Rate Expectations Rise

 Currencies: USD Still In A Limbo, Even As Fed Rate Expectations Rise

-Overnight, Asian equities basically stay in wait-and see modus and are divided between small gains and limited losses.
-Japanese eco data were mixed (retail data) to soft (production), but had no lasting negative impact on the yen.
-USD trading still faces conflicting signals.
-Futures are discounting a 50 % of a March Fed rate hike.
-Still, investors are uncertain whether Trump will provide enough details to continue to reflation trade.
-The dollar is trading off the overnight highs against the yen and, to a lesser extent, against the euro.
-USD/JPY is again trading in the 112.50 area.
-EUR/USD changes hands just below 1.06.
+Overnight, the focus was on the testimony of US president Trump.
+The US president hardly gave any specifics on the budget, tax cuts or on any other economic topic.
+Even so, the dollar extended its gains.
+The Trump speech was USD disappointing, but investors adapted positions on the rising likelihood of a March Fed rate hike.
+USD/JPY trades in the 113.50 area.
+BOJ member Sato said that the BOJ could raise the Target for the 10-year bond yield before the 2% target is reached.
+For now, his comments didn't help the yen.
+USD strength prevails.
+Even so, the USD gains against the euro are modest.
+EUR/USD is changing hands in the mid 1.05 area.
+Australian Q4 growth was reported at a strong 1.1% Q/Q and 2.4%.
+AUD/USD spiked temporary to the 0.77 area, but the move was soon reversed on overall USD strength (currently 0.7670).

-Today, the US eco calendar is well filled, but probably only of moderate importance for markets.
-US Q4 GDP is expected to be upgraded to 2.1% from 1.9%, a small change and outdated.
-The Chicago PMI dropped sharply in January.
-A rebound to 53 is expected.
-For the Richmond Fed business sentiment, a small decline is expected.
-These business sentiment surveys fall a bit short with other surveys (NY/Philly Fed, Kansas).
-Even so, they won't really change the broader picture ahead of the key ISM confidence tomorrow.
-Consumer confidence (Conference board) is expected to have declined from 111.8 to 111, still a very high level.
-Markets will also keep a close eye at the price indicators of the surveys.
-In globo, US eco data shouldn't question the continuation of the reflation trade or the scenario of a Fed rate hike in the near future.
-In theory that should help to put a floor for the dollar.
-Of course, the focus for markets will remain on Trump's appearance before Congress.
-For US yields and for the dollar, we look out whether Trump's message will be strong/convincing enough to keep the probability of a March rate hike at 50% (or higher).
-Of late, investors reduced USD longs.
-So, there is probably room for some USD buying on dips if Trump gives a reasonable prospect on a pro-growth policy.
+Today, German HICP inflation is expected to have risen to 2.1% Y/Y in February from 1.9% Y/Y, a psychological issue in Germany.
+We join the consensus, but an upward surprise would increase chances for the EMU inflation to reach 2%.
+In US, the ISM manufacturing confidence is expected to have risen to 56.2 from 56.
+Recent surveys put the risk for an upward surprise (57/58?).
+The PCE (consumption) and PI (income) are expected to have risen 0.3% M/M each.
+Attention might go to the PCE deflators.
+The headline is expected to have risen to 2% Y/Y from 1.6%.
+In that case, the FOMC could formally say that the inflation target is reached.
+Of late, the focus for USD trading was on US fiscal policy (Trump speech).
+However, at this stage, it is the Fed talk that really matters.
+The probability of a March Fe rate hike has risen to 80%.
+The rise in short-term US yields should be USD supportive.
+The first reaction of EUR/USD to the rise in Fed rate hike expectations is modest.
+Even so, in this context we can't but the start the day with a USD positive bias.
+The Fed rate expectations should outweigh the disappointment on any details on fiscal policy from president Trump.

 Global context.
-The dollar corrected lower since the start of January as the reflation trade slowed down.
-Two weeks ago, the dollar bottomed out, supported by Trump's tax promise.
+The dollar corrected lower since the start of January, but bottomed out three weeks ago supported by Trump's tax promise.
 Underlying euro weakness due to political uncertainty in the area is a factor too.
+Recent Fed comments were also USD supportive.
+Initially, it had little impact on yields and on the dollar.
+However this might change as chances on a March rate hike are sharply rising.
 We see 1.0874 as solid resistance and favour a sell EUR/USD on upticks approach.
+1.0494 is first intermediate support.
 The downside test of USD/JPY was rejected.
 USD/JPY 111.60/111.16 (Range bottom/38% retracement of the 99.02/118.66 rally) remains key support.
-Recent Fed comments were USD supportive, but had no lasting impact on yields.
 We keep a USD positive bias longer term, as the dollar might still get additional interest support if the Fed continues its normalisation process.
-For now, the momentum of USD/EUR is more convincing than in USD/JPY.

 EUR/GBP